 Bleeding, particularly heavy nose bleeds, can happen shortly after the operation or even up to 10 days later.
 This may require hospital treatment.
 Infection may require antibiotics and if any synthetic material has been used to build up the nose, this might have to be removed.

-The size of you nose and nostrils may limit the amount of adjustment that can be realistically achieved.
-You should discuss your expectations and the limitations of the operation with Mr Andi before the operation.
+The size of your nose and nostrils may limit the amount of adjustment that can be realistically achieved.
+You should discuss your expectations and the limitations of the operation with Professor Andi before the operation.